 To read your fortune, the fortune teller will use your birth numbers, such as the year, the month, the day, and even the hour you were born.
 Koreans believe the exact time of your birth is key to knowing your fate.
 What a Saju reader does is he/she takes those dates and analyze the cosmic energy based on the Chinese astrological records and texts.
 What is very interesting about Saju is that it practices the belief that one’s fate can not be changed unless through marriage.
 Therefore, your reading should be the same even if you go to a different Saju reader.

 Fortune Tellers in Korea

 You will be able to find Saju fortune tellers all across Seoul.
-Saju shops/booths are typically open, easily accessible, and affordable (low as 10,000 won).
+Saju shops/booths are typically open, easily accessible, and affordable (as low as 10,000 won).
 There are even Saju cafes, which are showcased on famous Korean TV shows.
-However, most fortune tellers in Korea cannot speak English, so you will need to take someone who speaks Korean with you.
+These fortune tellers make on average around $25,000 a year depending on their popularity.
+However, most fortune tellers in Korea make below $20,000 and most cannot speak English, so you must take someone who speaks Korean with you.

 Fun Saju Cafe in Hongdae and Eros Cafe near Ewha Woman’s University offer interpretation services.
 Even if you don’t believe in fortune-telling, having your Saju read is an enjoyable and unforgettable experience.

 Why Koreans Love Saju